thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 Here, we instantiate the queue object in the **main thread** and then start the worker thread from our context manager, which blocks on the queue until items are submitted to it.
-The thread knows to stop when it receives a ``None`` sentinel value marking the end of subsequent jobs.
+The thread knows to stop when it receives a ``None`` sentinel value upon exiting the context manager.

 .. warning::